Renown-class battlecruiser: 1930s reconstructions

 Repulse was assigned to the Mediterranean Fleet when she recommissioned in April 1936.
-She transported 500 refugees from Palma, Majorca, to Marseilles, France, in late 1936 after the start of the Spanish Civil War.
+She transported 500 refugees from Palma, Majorca, to Marseille, France, in late 1936 after the start of the Spanish Civil War.
 The ship was present at the Coronation Fleet Review at Spithead on 20 May 1937 for George VI.
 Repulse was sent to Haifa in July 1938 to maintain order during the Arab Revolt.
 She was selected to convey the King and Queen during their May 1939 Canadian Tour and she was refitted between October 1938 and March 1939 for this role.
 The twin 4-inch AA guns were replaced by two more Mark V guns and two additional quadruple .50-calibre mounts were added.
 The King and Queen ultimately traveled aboard the liner RMS Empress of Australia while Repulse escorted them on the first half of the journey.

 Second World War

 The beginning of the Second World War found Repulse assigned to the Battlecruiser Squadron of the Home Fleet.
 She patrolled off the Norwegian coast and in the North Sea in search of German ships and to enforce the blockade.
 Early in the war Repulse had her aft triple 4-inch mount replaced by an 8-barrel 2-pounder mount.
 In late October she was transferred to Halifax with the aircraft carrier Furious to protect convoys and search for German raiders.
 She escorted the convoy bringing most of the 1st Canadian Infantry Division to Britain in mid-December 1939 and was reassigned to the Home Fleet.
 The ship supported Allied operations during the Norwegian Campaign in April–June 1940.
 Accompanied by Renown and the 1st Cruiser Squadron, Repulse attempted to intercept the Gneisenau as it sailed from Trondheim to Germany in July.
 Until May 1941 the ship escorted convoys and unsuccessfully searched for German ships.
 On 22 May Repulse was diverted from escorting Convoy WS8B to assist in the search for the Bismarck, but she had to break off the search early on 25 May as she was running low on fuel.
 The ship was refitted from June to August and received eight Oerlikon 20 mm autocannon as well as a Type 284 surface gunnery radar.
 Repulse escorted a troop convoy around the Cape of Good Hope from August to October and was transferred to East Indies Command.